Robot Operating System: How to Create a Robot Simulation Model

 </link>

 However, we cannot render the robot with just these declarations.
-We need to express the relationships between all robot parts using joints
+We need to express the relationships between all robot parts using joints.

 Joints define parent-child relationships of other elements in an URDF file.
-They also enable the positioning of the elements: With origin
+They also enable the positioning of the elements: With origin, the relative offset from its parents is defined, and the optional axis declaration expresses the rotation of revolute or prismatic joints.

 Let start simple with the right wheel.
 The URDF declaration is as follows: